 When I think about what my daughter Jillian went through academically, I realize that she overcame huge obstacles.
 She has faced many challenges that help her cope with situations she faces now as a working adult.
 I admire her strength, intelligence, and unique persona.
 I strongly believe that her disability led to her ability to develop character that is priceless!

-Ellyn Levy is a Speech-Language Pathologist, and supervisor of adult and pediatric speech pathology at a large NYC hospital.
+Ellyn Levy is a Speech-Language Pathologist in who is in private practice in NYC.
 She is the parent of two adult children who, along with her husband, are the center of her universe.
 Her daughter had learning challenges from the time she was a young child.
 Ellyn has always believed that this fact has helped her relate more easily to the parents of the children she treats in her practice.